Genivia/RE-flex/doc/index.md

 A high-performance C++ regex library and a lexical analyzer generator like Flex and Lex.

+Firstly, the high-performance RE/flex regex engine internally builds finite state machine tables or generates direct code to scan and search input efficiently.

+RE/flex also supports other regex engines under the same uniform C++ class API, namely RE/flex with fuzzy matching, the PCRE2 library, the Boost.Regex library, and std::regex.

+This uniform API implements pattern matching on files, streams, strings, and memory directly.
+Input is internally buffered in a window so that very large files can be searched.
+File encodings are normalized to UTF-8 to apply UTF-8 Unicode regex pattern matching.

-The RE/flex lexical analyzer generator extends Flex++ with Unicode support and many other useful features, such as regex indentation anchors, regex lazy quantifiers, regex word boundaries, methods for error reporting and recovery, and options to simplify integration with with Bison and other parsers.
+Secondly, the RE/flex lexical analyzer generator extends Flex++ with Unicode support and many new useful features, such as regex indentation anchors, regex lazy quantifiers, regex word boundaries, methods for error reporting and recovery, and new options to simplify integration with with Bison and other parsers.

 The RE/flex lexical analyzer generator does all the heavy-lifting for you to make it easier to integrate advanced tokenizers with Bison and other parsers.
 It generates the necessary gluing code depending on the type of Bison parser used, such as advanced "Bison complete parsers".

-The high-performance RE/flex regex library generates finite state machine tables or direct code to scan and search input efficiently.
-RE/flex also includes a smart input class to normalize input from files, streams, strings, and memory to standard UTF-8 streams.

 In a nutshell, the RE/flex lexical analyzer generator